CalamityAdam/iot/react/homeworks/job_listing/README.md

 Now we need to make the actual Redux store so our `Widget` can successfully call all of those!

-## Phase 1: Currency Redux Structure
+## Phase 1: Job Listing Redux Structure

 Following the Redux pattern, a store should keep track of our application's state.
-This means that when we make our AJAX request to fetch the currency rates, it should update the store with its results.
+This means that when we make our AJAX request to fetch job listings, it should update the store with its results.
 This is exactly what the `success` callback in our `Widget`'s `$.ajax`' call is trying to do.
 But right now, we don't have a store to dispatch to!